UNINETTSigma2/documentation/training/material/2022-spring/q_and_a-day1.md

 1. What is the best FTP client for mac, and do we need this when we work on saga?
     - We will go through all the necessary tools that you will need for working on Saga

-2. I am currently taking the HPC onboarding course, I applied for my HPC account yesterday, I haven't recieved my account information yet, am I able to log in to the HPC cluster?
+2. I am currently taking the HPC onboarding course, I applied for my HPC account yesterday, I haven't received my account information yet, am I able to log in to the HPC cluster?
     - Try `ssh saga.sigma2.no` and use your current credentials.
 If you manage to log in, then it is ok.
 Did you apply for SAGA cluster?
         - yes I applied for SAGA, I did not have a chance to set a password yet
     - Then you can simply try to follow the course on your local terminal.
 We'll try to fix this for you tomorrow.